DeVito/Verdi: Notable Ads

 Daffy's - 'DeVito/Verdi created a series of ads that told New Yorkers they'd be crazy to pay too much for clothes.
 One ad showed a picture of a straitjacket: "If you're paying over $100 for a dress shirt," the headline read, "may we suggest a jacket to go with it?"

 New York Magazine - DeVito/Verdi's campaign for New York Magazine billed it as "Possibly the only good thing in New York Rudy hasn't taken credit for."

 New York Resident Magazine - "In an age when ever-greater value is placed on the science of advertising, Devito/Verdi has remained committed to smart slogans and crisp concepts.
 With fiendishly clever phrases, highly evocative images and a high-impact sensibility, Devito/Verdi keeps to classic standards retains a classic comic sensibility in what has otherwise become a more uniformed world of glitzy show-and-tell."

-Time Out Magazine - One of DeVito/Verdi's advertisement for Time Out Magazine read "Our magazine is a lot like the average New Yorker, I'll tell you where you can go and what you can do with yourself.
+Time Out Magazine - One of DeVito/Verdi's advertisements for Time Out Magazine read, "Our magazine is a lot like the average New Yorker; I'll tell you where you can go and what you can do with yourself.

-Legal Sea Foods - During the 2016 United States presidential election, the east coast restaurant chain, Legal Sea Foods ran a campaign with their CEO Roger Berkowitz running a faux presidential bid.
+Legal Sea Foods - During the 2016 United States presidential election, the East Coast restaurant chain Legal Sea Foods ran a campaign with their CEO Roger Berkowitz running a faux presidential bid.
 In one short television spot, the restaurant's CEO supports LGBT rights, by noting "that's why we serve rainbow trout".
 In another spot, Berkowitz declares, "If we build a wall on the border, who will eat our delicious fish tacos?"

 In 2017, DeVito/Verdi produced a series of television commercials for Legal Sea Foods where fish and crustaceans lament by singing the blues about not being selected to be served by the restaurant chain.